NIRANJANJADHAV203/WEB_DEV/README.md

 The Contact Us page dosen't have a backend right now but will be available soon.

 Thankyou and enjoy our website :)
+The files in the wpl folder cannot be changed